 - Affordable Housing Commission audio recordings [audio files available for download]

-Audio recordings of Affordable Housing Commission meetings are available for all of 2012 through June 2013, as well as meetings from June 2014.
+Audio recordings of Affordable Housing Commission meetings are available for all of 2012 through June 2013, as well as meetings from June-July 2014.
 More information on the Affordable Housing Commission can be found on the Affordable Housing Commission webpage.

 - Affordable Housing list [a link to HCIDLA's "Find Affordable Housing" webpage]

 In addition to the above affordable housing information, the Housing Authority of the City of Los Angeles (HACLA) also maintains a listing of affordable properties for Section 8 participants as well as non-participants, and the Los Angeles County Housing Resource Center maintains a list of affordable rental housing as well.
 (Please note: Both HACLA and the LA County Housing Resource Center are separate government agencies and are not a part of HCIDLA.)

 - Foreclosed Properties List [a dataset posted on the Mayor's Open Data webpage]

 The Registered Foreclosure Property list is a listing of all foreclosure properties listed with HCIDLA.

 - Property Activity Report [a searchable database]

 The Property Activity Report is a brief summary of Code Enforcement inspections that have occurred regarding a specific property since 2006 (though some records may be available from earlier years as well).
 Searches can be conducted by property address, Assessor Parcel Number (APN), or case number.
 If more information is required than what is offered by the summary, please submit a CPRA Request as noted below, citing the relevant case number(s) as appropriate.

 - Rent Adjustment Commission audio recordings [MP3 audio files available for download]